v-novaltd/LCEVCdecJS/docs/dec/renderer.md

 ## Render frame

-The queue stores the pre-rendered frames as textures so when they are displayed most of the work is done.
+The Queue stores the pre-rendered frames as textures so when they are displayed most of the work is done.
 There are multiple ways of rendering a frame, for example: 1D with LCEVC, 2D with LCEVC, base only, etc. In the following diagram we can see the steps done with 2D with LCEVC: